kohkimakimoto/goparallel/README.md

 ## Installation

-Parallel is provided as a single binary.
+Goparallel is provided as a single binary.
 You can download it and drop it in your $PATH.

 [Download latest version](https://github.com/kohkimakimoto/goparallel/releases/latest)